steve-bate/activitypub-mincore/README.md

   * Activity publication
     * Must support `inbox` `Follow` activity processing

+Although `type` is constrained to a single value in this AP Core, a domain-specific interoperability profile MAY relax that constraint so that Activity Streams 2.0 JSON-LD extensions are supported in that context.

 In instance MAY have a nonoperational `outbox`.
 However, AP requires an `outbox` property on actors.
 The `outbox` endpoint MAY return an HTTP status of 403 Forbidden or 501 Not Implemented (or equivalent).

 An instance MAY not store any activities.
 An `inbox` GET MAY return an HTTP error status.